wp-plugins/feed2tweet/README.txt

 = Features =
 * Easy, set and forget configuration.
 * Custom Tweet Messages: Format them using `%title%` and `%shorturl%`
-* Multiple URL Shortening Services: tinyurl, is.gd, bit.ly
+* Multiple URL Shortening Services: tinyurl, is.gd, bit.ly, tr.im
 * What to Tweet?
 Ability to tweet Posts, Pages or Both when Published
 * Use your bit.ly and tr.im account to keep track of your links
 * Use Google Analytics to track incoming visits from these links